harishmuh/e-feedmart/README.md

 ## User Instructions:

-•	To run the program, you'll need Python installed on your system.
+•	To run the program, you'll need Python installed on your system or Visual Studio Code.

 •	Install library tabulate: pip install tabulate.